stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 `--debug-dump=frames-interp` and `--debug-dump=frames` arguments.

 The `frames` dump provides a raw output of the DWARF metadata for each frame.
-This is not usually very useful, but it shows how DWARF metadate is actaully a bytecode which the interpreter needs to execute to understand how to derive the values of registers based current PC.
+This is not usually very useful, but it shows how DWARF metadata is actually a bytecode which the interpreter needs to execute to understand how to derive the values of registers based current PC.